ivangfr/okta-springboot-react/README.md

 ## Using jobs-ui

-- Open a browser and access the url: http://localhost:3000
+- Open a browser and access http://localhost:3000

 - Click on `Login` in the navigation bar